3redronin/mu-server/HTTP2-CONCURRENCY.md

 Only coordinator processing can transition this state.

+Peer `RST_STREAM` commands are one-way.
+Until all inbound stream frames are coordinator commands, the reader records a monotonic "reset seen" fence on the stream.
+This is input-ordering state, not a protocol-state transition: it only prevents later wire-ordered DATA or trailers from reaching the request body before the coordinator closes the stream and purges pending writes.

 An outbound frame command is validated and its state transition reserved by the coordinator before it becomes pending for socket output.
 A reset closes the stream, fails or discards all unsent frames for that stream, and prevents later